-- Also, two of the three species presently list as Near Threatened with the IUCN.
+- Also, two of the three existing species presently list as Near Threatened with the IUCN.
 Pending further evaluation of conservation efforts, this ranking easily might change, sadly, for the worse.

 Rhea Physical Description